-Job design also referred to as work design or task design, It is a core function of human resource management and it is related to the specification of contents, methods and relationship of jobs in order to satisfy technological and organizational requirements as well as the social and personal requirements of the job holder or the employee.
+Job design also referred to as work design or task design, is a core function of human resource management and it is related to the specification of contents, methods, and relationship of jobs to satisfy technological and organizational requirements as well as the social and personal requirements of the job holder or the employee.
 Its principles are geared towards how the nature of a person’s job affects their attitudes and behavior at work, particularly relating to characteristics such as skill variety and autonomy.
-The aim of a job design is to improve job satisfaction, to improve through-put, to improve quality and to reduce employee problems.
+A job design aims to improve job satisfaction, improve throughput, improve quality, and reduce employee problems.

 Techniques of job design